NuGet/docs.microsoft.com-nuget/docs/api/registration-base-url-resource.md

 The `dependencyGroups` property is an array of objects representing the dependencies of the package, grouped by target framework.
 If the package has no dependencies, the `dependencyGroups` property is missing, an empty array, or the `dependencies` property of all groups is empty or missing.

+`licenseExpression` and `licenseExpressionVersion` property may only appear in the `catalogEntry` if package's manifest contains `&lt;license type='expression'&gt;` node.
+The value of the `licenseExpression` property complies with NuGet's license expression syntax.
+The value of the `licenseExpressionVersion` property is a `System.Version` string that indicates the version of the expression syntax used.
+If it is omitted, it should be assumed to be `1.0`.

 #### Package dependency group